sourcegraph/about/content/blogposts/2024/claude-3-now-available-in-cody.md

 **Example 3: Explaining existing code**

 Let’s also look at an example in the IDE.
 Here, we asked Cody to explain how an authentication component in our codebase works.
-Claude 2.1 gave a good (if a little truncated) explanation of how the component works, starting with the props the component receives.
+Claude 2.1 gave a good (but slightly simplified) explanation of how the component works, starting with the props the component receives.
 Claude 3 Opus gave a much more detailed explanation of how the component works, and it structured the information in a way that was easy to follow.
 It also went into more detail on the props for the component and which of them are optional.

 <Figure
   src="https://storage.googleapis.com/sourcegraph-assets/blog/claude-3-now-available-in-cody/claude-2.1-auth.png"